 Not all data is created for revenue growth.
-In this blog, we’ll focus on different types of data points that are available to marketers.
-What are the data points that help create better alignment?
-And what are the data points that necessarily aren’t geared for revenue growth?
+In this blog, we’ll focus on different types of data points, global data appending services, and market data providers that are available to marketers.
+What are the global data points that help create better alignment?
+And what are the global data points that necessarily aren’t geared for revenue growth?

 We asked to rank the following data points, 1 being most important and 8 being the least important, to President at a leading marketing company, Principal at a leading sales company, and Founder of a leading B2B sales consulting firm.

 - Firmographic data on public and private organizations

 - Budget per department

 We’re going to refer to each of the three respondents with their titles.
 Out of these data points, a lot of these are the information that we need on the marketer’s side.
 These are the global data points that are going to be very important at the end of the sales cycles and closing cycles as well.

 The answer to the above question from all the three respondents;